 Beavers (Castor canadensis) were once rare in Indiana due to overharvest but are now abundant.
 In 1935, the Indiana Department of Conservation obtained a few breeding pairs from Wisconsin and released them on Jasper-Pulaski Fish & Wildlife Area.
-As the population grew, some moved into adjacent counties while others were trapped and released in other parts of the state.
-Presently, beaver are found in almost every county.
+Beaver populations expanded, aided by strategic relocations to certain parts of the state to help with expansion.
+Presently, beavers are found in almost every county.

 During the 1950s, the principal beaver range was the Kankakee River and Tippecanoe River drainage systems.
-Now, more than 8,000 miles of flowing water and thousands of acres of lakes and ponds are available in Indiana for beavers.
+Now, more than 8,000 miles of flowing water and thousands of acres of lakes and ponds in Indiana provide habitat for beavers.

-Beavers have few enemies and predation is limited primarily to man.
-Because they live in small, isolated colonies and are intolerant of newcomers, disease is not spread and has very little effect in depressing population growth.
-It is estimated that without control, the beaver population would increase by about one-third each year.
+Beavers have few predators except man.
+Because they live in small, isolated colonies and are intolerant of newcomers, disease spread is not common and has little effect on population growth.
+It is estimated that without the management afforded by regulated trapping and damage removal, the beaver population would increase by about one-third each year.

 Beavers are strict vegetarians.